openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Request {#credential_request}

-A Client makes a Credential Request by sending a HTTP POST request to the Credential Endpoint with the following parameters:
+A Client makes a Credential Request to the Credential Endpoint by sending the following parameters in the entity-body of an HTTP POST request using the "application/json" media type.

 * `type`: REQUIRED.
 Type of a Credential being requested.
 It corresponds to a `type` property in a Issuer metadata.
 * `format`: OPTIONAL.
 Format of the Credential to be issued.
 If not present, the issuer will determine the Credential